arebee/MarkDownTest/samples/2/6/3/2_The Exception Handling Handler.markdown

 > ![(../../../images/note.gif)Note:
-> This call handler is implemented in the Microsoft.Practices.EnterpriseLibrary.ExceptionHandling.PolicyInjection namespace of the Exception Handling Application Block in the Microsoft.Practices.EnterpriseLibrary.ExceptionHandling.dll assembly.
+> <a name="_Toc253065315" href="#" xmlns:xlink="http://www.w3.org/1999/xlink"><span /></a>This call handler is implemented in the Microsoft.Practices.EnterpriseLibrary.ExceptionHandling.PolicyInjection namespace of the Exception Handling Application Block in the Microsoft.Practices.EnterpriseLibrary.ExceptionHandling.dll assembly.

 # Behavior of the Exception Handling Handler #